codetent/pyndler/README.md

 ## How does it work?

-Pyndler uses the fantastic python distlib launcher mentioned in [PEP 397](https://www.python.org/dev/peps/pep-0397/).
+Pyndler uses the fantastic python [simple launcher](https://bitbucket.org/vinay.sajip/simple_launcher/src/master/) mentioned in [PEP 397](https://www.python.org/dev/peps/pep-0397/).

 First, the pylauncher is copied to the target path.
 Then the pyz file is appended to the launcher.
 Afterwards, an additional icon or metadata is set using [rcedit](https://github.com/electron/rcedit) - a great project usually used for branding electron project.